| German military

 and would therefore require close escort from German fighters

+denying these the tactical initiative.
 Even so, Britain's air defences and pilots were very sorely

 tested in the summer and autumn of 1940 by the numerous, well